 All of the email stats you need to measure the response to your email are available on you email's manage page.
 Overall statistics are tracked in the "Statistics" tab.
 Clicks on individual links in your email are tracked in the "Clicks" tab.
-And if you've set up a subject line test, overall statistics for each subject line are tracked in the "Test Results" tab.
+And if you've set up a subject, from line, or email body test, overall statistics for each subject line are tracked in the "Test Results" tab.

 Note: If your subject or from line is over the byte limit, it will break open and click statistic reporting.
 Less than 200 characters should be your goal for subject and from lines to avoid this.

 In the "Statistics" tab, we track total sent, number of unique opens, and unique open rate (total unique opens divided by total sent, as a percentage).
 We track total unique clicks, click rate (total unique clicks divided by total sent, as a percentage), and clicks/open ratio (total unique clicks divided by total unique opens, as a percentage).
 We track action rates if you link to an Action Network page, including total actions, action rate (total actions divided by total sent, as a percentage), and actions/click ratio (total actions divided by total unique clicks, as a percentage).
 Finally, we track unsubscribes, including total unique unsubscribes, unsubscribe rate (total unique unsubscribes divided by total sent, as a percentage), unsubscribes/open ratio (total unique unsubscribes divided by total unique opens, as a percentage), total unique bounces and bounce rate, and total unique spam complaints, and spam complaint rate (total unique spam complaints divided by total sent, as a percentage).

 Note: Make sure to test your clips thoroughly.
 Emails with broken clips will fail to send.